 The Glen Canyon Institute and other environmental organizations continue to advocate for the decommissioning of the dam and the draining of Lake Powell.

-Structure and storage
+Design Structure and storage

 The Glen Canyon Dam impounds the Colorado River about 1 mi (1.6 km) northwest of Page in the narrow lower reach of Glen Canyon and 16.4 miles (26.4 km) upstream of Lee’s Ferry.
 The dam is 710 feet (220 m) high from the crest to the foundations and has a crest length of 1,560 feet (480 m).
 The maximum height above the river is about 583 feet (178 m).
 Overall, the dam relies on its arched design to carry the reservoir’s weight into the canyon walls, but because of the sheer scale of the structure and the relatively weak surrounding rock, the dam has medium thickness of about 300 feet (91 m) at the widest point.
 The crest is 3,715 feet (1,132 m) above sea level and the river immediately downstream sits at 3,132 feet (955 m).